theupdateframework/taps/tap8.md

 tuf spec.
 The value of ROLE has to be the same as the role for the delegation.
 The value of THRESHOLD is its new value.
 PREV_FILENAME is the name of the previous rotate file in the chain, or null if this is the first rotate file for this role.
-The keyids specify the new valid key ids (which may be a subset or superset of the old ones).
+The keys specify the new valid keys and associated key ids (which may be a subset or superset of the old ones).
 A rotate file does _not_ contain an expiration date, it is meant to be signed once and never modified.
 The rotate file has to be signed with an old threshold of old keys.